US Destroyer Shoots Down Drones As Attacks Hit Red Sea Shipping

 "The Arleigh-Burke Class destroyer USS Carney responded to the distress calls from the ships and provided assistance" and shot down three drones that were heading for the warship during the day, the statement said.

+“We also have every reason to believe that these attacks, while launched by the Houthis in Yemen, are fully enabled by Iran.
+The United States will consider all appropriate responses in full coordination with its international allies and partners,” it said.

-The Huthis claimed responsibility for attacks on the Unity Explorer and Number 9 in a statement on social media earlier in the day, saying the ships were Israeli and that attacks on the country's vessels would continue "until the Israeli aggression against our steadfast brothers in the Gaza Strip stops".
+The Houthis claimed responsibility for attacks on the Unity Explorer and Number 9 in a statement on social media earlier in the day, saying the ships were Israeli and that attacks on the country's vessels would continue“until the Israeli aggression against our steadfast brothers in the Gaza Strip stops”.

+Hamas carried out a shock cross-border sudden attack from Gaza on October 7 that Israeli officials say killed about 1,200 people.

+Israel launched a relentless land and air campaign that the Hamas-run health ministry in the Palestinian territory says has killed more than 15,500 people.

 Legal Disclaimer: